 Results 1–10 of 30 for "Fact Sheet"X related to "Raising Children to Resist Violence:..."
-Refine Your Search Refine Your Search TopicChildren (8)Socioeconomic status (8)Teens (5)Lesbian, gay, bisexual, transgender (4)Race (4) 15 more... [+] Sexuality (4)Education (3)Health disparities (2)Human rights (2)Parenting (2)Stress (2)Aging (1)Anxiety (1)Bullying (1)Kids & the media (1)Marriage & divorce (1)Natural disasters (1)Sexual abuse (1)Violence (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2011 (1) Results 1–10 of 30 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicChildren (10)Socioeconomic status (7)Teens (7)Lesbian, gay, bisexual, transgender (4)Education (3) 14 more... [+] Human rights (2)Parenting (2)Race (2)Aging (1)Anxiety (1)Bullying (1)Eating disorders (1)Health disparities (1)Kids & the media (1)Marriage & divorce (1)Sexual abuse (1)Testing issues (1)Violence (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2011 (1) Results 1–10 of 30 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Early Exposure to TV Violence Predicts Aggression in AdulthoodThis study draws on social-cognitive observational-learning theory, desensitization theory, and social comparison theory to examine the longitudinal relationship between early exposure to TV violence and adult aggressive behavior for both males and females.Fact Sheet 2.Elder AbusePrevalence and relevance of physical, sexual, emotional abuse, financial/material exploitation, neglect, abandonment and self-neglect among older adults.
-Includes ACT Against Violence Program concerns regarding children, parents and elder abuse.Fact Sheet 3.Bullying & Victimization and Asian-American StudentsA guide that dispels myths about bullying and victimization regarding Asian-American students and provides resources for addressing the issue.Fact Sheet 4.Understanding and Preventing Child Abuse and NeglectThe Child Abuse and Prevention Treatment Act (CAPTA) defines child abuse and neglect or child maltreatment as any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm.Fact Sheet 5.Children, Youth and Families & Socioeconomic StatusLearn how socioeconomic status affects psychological and physical health, education and family well-being.Fact Sheet 6.Answers to Your Questions About Individuals With Intersex ConditionsA variety of conditions that lead to atypical development of physical sex characteristics are collectively referred to as intersex conditions.
-These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 7.Ethnic and Racial Minorities & Socioeconomic StatusCommunities are often segregated by SES, race and ethnicity and they share characteristics of developing nations: low economic development, poor health conditions and low levels of educational attainment.Fact Sheet 8.Lo Que Las Niñas Y Jóvenes Sí Pueden HacerCon tus amigos, maestros y padres de familia, tú puedes hacer cambios en tu escuela, en la comunidad y hasta en los medios de comunicación.
-Fact Sheet 9.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
-The brochure is also available in Russian and Spanish.Fact Sheet 10.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet Previous 1 2 3 ...
+Includes ACT Against Violence Program concerns regarding children, parents and elder abuse.Fact Sheet 3.Understanding and Preventing Child Abuse and NeglectThe Child Abuse and Prevention Treatment Act (CAPTA) defines child abuse and neglect or child maltreatment as any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm.Fact Sheet 4.Bullying & Victimization and Asian-American StudentsA guide that dispels myths about bullying and victimization regarding Asian-American students and provides resources for addressing the issue.Fact Sheet 5.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
+The brochure is also available in Russian and Spanish.Fact Sheet 6.Answers to Your Questions About Individuals With Intersex ConditionsA variety of conditions that lead to atypical development of physical sex characteristics are collectively referred to as intersex conditions.
+These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 7.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 8.Children, Youth and Families & Socioeconomic StatusLearn how socioeconomic status affects psychological and physical health, education and family well-being.Fact Sheet 9.Lo Que Las Niñas Y Jóvenes Sí Pueden HacerCon tus amigos, maestros y padres de familia, tú puedes hacer cambios en tu escuela, en la comunidad y hasta en los medios de comunicación.
+Fact Sheet 10.Lesbian, Gay, Bisexual & Transgender Persons & Socioeconomic StatusDiscrimination of LGBT persons in the workplace is a significant factor in the differences in socioeconomic status for LGBT persons.Fact Sheet Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 30 for "Fact Sheet"X related to "Raising Children to Resist Violence:..."